mliew21396/remote-work/week-2/beginning-css/README.md

 ## Summary
 In this challenge, you will be adding CSS to your clone of [Berkshire Hathaway's website](http://www.berkshirehathaway.com/).

-If you want to pair on this, we recommend going through Releases 0 and 1 prior to pairing.
+Go through Releases 0 and 1 prior to pairing.
 Then get together with your pair for releases 2, 3, and 4.

 This challenge will also be completed in your phase-0-unit-1 repository.